typeable/compaREST/test/golden/common/pathItem/operation/parameters/allowEmptyValue/set/report.md

 ### Parameter test1

-The parameter can no longer be empty.
+The parameter can now be empty.